How to Write an Author Bio

 You’ve got your book ready to go, but it’s time to consider the auxiliary writing you must do in order to support the publication of your masterpiece!
 Now that the writing is “done,” it is time to write your author bio.

 Many writers struggle to figure out how to write an author bio for themselves.
-It can feel weirdly self-promotional to list out your strengths and accolades, but the person that knows your achievements best is almost certainly you.
+It can feel weirdly self-promotional to list out your strengths and accolades, but the person who knows your achievements best is almost certainly you.
 A good author bio introduces your potential reader to you and also helps search engines pull your author website more easily by using keyword-rich descriptions when you enter your book metadata.
 Your bio can be witty or straightforwardly informational, and the tone you take will be informed by both your personality and the author brand you are building.
 A few key areas to include in the majority of author bios are: achievements, personal facts, education, and contact info.

 Author Achievements